oasiswho/vcfbox/README.md

 ## Acknowledges

-I thank Mingcheng Wang for his generous help for unselfishly providing ideas for python script ExtractedSNPfromVCF.
+We thank Mingcheng Wang for his generous help for unselfishly providing ideas for python script ExtractedSNPfromVCF.